KacperGottel/final-project/README.md

 Hibernate<br>
 MySql<br>

-**Usage**<br>
+<h3>Usage</h3>
 Register and Sign in.
 Get a view of rss news, events, fights, fighters and comments.
 Get to user panel, change your personals and picture.
 Add fighters to favourities.
-If your role is admin, you can block/unblock user, change their roles, add and upload events, fights, fighters and categories.
+If your role is admin, you can block/unblock users, change their roles, add and upload events, fights, fighters and categories.

-**Views:**<br>
+<h3>Views</h3>
 Access: everyone

 ![Screenshot from 2021-12-17 12-45-49](https://user-images.githubusercontent.com/90089220/146548319-d5b7de06-cf25-42e9-9df9-577e3d6f1cd9.png)